Chart can visualise data bound from local or remote data.

 }

-Lazy loading allows you to load data for chart on demand.
-Chart will fire the scrollEnd event, in that we can get the minimum and maximum range of the axis, based on this, we can upload the data to chart.
+Lazy loading allows to load data for chart on demand.
+Chart will fire the scrollEnd event, in that the minimum and maximum range of the axis is achieved.
+Based on this, the data can be uploaded to chart.

 <ejs-chart id="container" load="window.onChartLoad" scrollEnd="scrollEnd">